 The main impact of the CSDR on the European harmonised settlement platform, TARGET2-Securities (T2S) will be related to record keeping, the new settlement discipline regime and buy-in procedures.

 The European Central Bank has set-up an ad-hoc CSDR Task Force at the T2S Steering Group level to analyse the CSDR requirements impacting T2S functionalities and to help ensure the timely and effective compliance of the T2S CSDs with CSDR.

-The scope of the Task Force is broad with final recommendations and any subsequent technical change requests for the T2S platform expected in the coming months.
+The scope of the Task Force is broad with final recommendations and any subsequent technical change requests for the T2S platform expected shortly.
 One issue to be determined is the extent to which the CSDR settlement discipline requirements can be directly embedded into the T2S platform rather than building up a third-party entity for this purpose.